Cisco Multicloud Portfolio: Overview

 For more information

-If you have further questions, please refer to the following additional resources:
+If you have further questions, refer to the these resources:

-For a complete list of all of our design and deployment guides for the Cisco Multicloud Portfolio, including Cloud Protect, visit https://www.cisco.com/go/clouddesignguides.
+For a complete list of all of our design and deployment guides for the Cisco Multicloud portfolio, including Cloud Consume, visit https://www.cisco.com/go/clouddesignguides.

 Cisco Design and Deployment Guides consists of systems and/or solutions designed, tested, and documented to facilitate faster, more reliable, and more predictable customer deployments.
 For more information visit: https://www.cisco.com/go/designzone.